What are your chances of acceptance?

 Many young West Virginians have aspirations of living up to their state’s slogan—wild and wonderful—over summer break.
 However, high-achieving high schoolers will want to think about their futures, while also having fun in the summer.
 Summer programs are a great way for high schoolers to prepare for college and a career, while also enjoying their summer break.

-10 Summer Programs in West Virginia for High Schoolers
+9 Summer Programs in West Virginia for High Schoolers

-2. Forensic Science Summer Camp
+1. Forensic Science Summer Camp

-Affiliate College: West Virginia University
+Location: West Virginia University

 Participants in this summer program learn the basic knowledge and skills used by forensic scientists and get to practice at a mock crime scene.
 Topics covered by this week-long program include latent fingerprints, death investigation, comparative analysis, forensic biology/chemistry, and bloodstain pattern analysis.

-3. Brain Camp
+2. Brain Camp

-Affiliate College: West Virginia University
+Location: West Virginia University

 Cost: $750

 Participation in this immersive science-based camp is limited to just 30 students.
 Participants stay on West Virginia University’s campus for a week and attend presentations and demonstrations by the school’s Department of Neuroscience faculty and graduate students.
 Participants are also given ample opportunity to get hands-on experience in the lab.
-Topics covered by this fascinating summer program include everything from basic lab safety to human neuro-psych testing.
+Topics covered by this fascinating summer program include everything from basic lab safety to human neuropsych testing.

-4. Engineering Challenge Camps
+3. Engineering Challenge Camps

-Affiliate College: West Virginia University
+Location: West Virginia University

 Cost: $425

-This three-day, non-residential workshop for high schoolers is limited to 30 participants per session.
+This four-day, non-residential workshop for high schoolers is limited to 30 participants per session.
 Two sessions of this workshop are offered, with each session and year featuring unique agendas.
 This year’s first session is focused on engineering and innovation, while its other session spotlights engineering and the environment.
 The program culminates with a presentation of a project or experience participants created or had at the program.

-5. CAMP STEM
+4. CAMP STEM

-Affiliate College: West Virginia University
+Location: West Virginia University

 Cost: $600